micromys/enphase_enligthen/README.md

 # enphase_enligthen

-Get Access Token for Enphase IQ Gateways with newest firmware that requires an Access Token to get access with i.e. curl.
+Get Access Token for Enphase IQ Gateways with newest firmware that requires an <b>Access Token</b> to get access with i.e. curl.

 See access_token.py or access_token.sh